NYPL/digarch/transfers/cloud-file-transfer.md

     * Note: --exclude ".*" will exclude any files with name beginning with ".", this is to exclude hidden system files.
     * Note: -P  flag is included to visually track progress.

-* Transfer the materials payload by enter ```rclone copyto remote:path/to/source path/to/working/folder --exclude ".*" --log-level INFO --log-file=path/to/working/folder/rclone.log -P```
+* Transfer the materials payload by entering ```rclone copyto remote:path/to/source path/to/working/folder --exclude ".*" --log-level INFO --log-file=path/to/working/folder/rclone.log -P```
     * Note: --exclude ".*" will exclude any files with name beginning with ".", this is to exclude hidden system files.
     * Note: --log-level is included to save a log file of process, --log-file= should be followed by a path to a .log file in the working folder
     * Note: -P  flag is included to visually track progress.